DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - Go on the [SQL context](https://console.cloud.google.com/sql) and click on the "CREATE INSTANCE" button
 - Choose PostgreSQL
+  - Instance ID : Chosse a name for your instance.
+  - Password : <PASSWORD> (Take a note of this password.
+You need it in the "Create the datasource secrets for Google Cloud SQL PostgreSQL" section)
   - Take "PostgreSQL 13" as database version
   - Choose a region similar to the cluster.
 So, the communication is optimal between the database and the ODM instance
   - Keep "Multiple zones" for Zonal availability to the highest availability
   - Expand "Customize your instance" and Expand "Connections"
-  - As Public IP is selected by default, click on the "ADD NETWORK" button, put a name and add "0.0.0.0/0" for Network, then click on "DONE"
+  - As Public IP is selected by default, click on the "ADD NETWORK" button, put a name and add "0.0.0.0/0" for Network, then click on "DONE".
+It's not recommended to use plublic IP.
+In production environment, you should use private IP.

 When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name: